 I don't know.
 I may be way off when compared to modern interpretations that seem to lean toward finding any difference being mentioned as obscene and offensive no matter what the context.
 Keep in mind, this is coming from someone who’s lived through both extremes in a time period where we all seem to be trying to figure it out, but none of us seem to agree.

 Oh well, only time will tell, and until then it's time that I tell you what I saw as I give you...

 The Wicker Breakdown:

-- Once again, Brian Doyle-Murray gives us the news.
-This week, Eddie Murphy ask the question why there aren't any black people on TV anymore, and they toss Mary Gross another bone and allow her to review a book about what happens after you die only to be distracted by Brian who finally realizes how attracted he is to her when she's not wearing her glasses which leads to the two making out as he offers to reinstate her as the co-host of the news.
+Once again, Brian Doyle-Murray gives us the news.
+This week, Eddie Murphy ask the question why there aren't any black people on TV anymore.
+They tossed Mary Gross another bone and allow her to review a book about what happens after you die only to be distracted by Brian who finally realizes how attracted he is to her when she's not wearing her glasses which leads to the two making out as he offers to reinstate her as the co-host of the news.
+(Clip 2)

-- Those Crazy Taboosters is s Leave It To Beaver type school with a family of unibrow having Chucky from Child's Play looking redheads.
-The neighbors drop by to ask why the daughter won't go out with their adopted black child and think it has to do with the color of his skin but then we meet the redhead dad who looks just like the mom and we, not only find out that they too are twins, but that the daughter is far from being a racist and that the reason for the lack of interest is that she's in love with her father, and the boy's in love with the mother which instantly leads to their discrimination.
+Those Crazy Taboosters is s Leave It To Beaver type school with a family of unibrow having Chucky from Child's Play looking redheads.
+The neighbors drop by to ask why the daughter won't go out with their adopted black child.
+They think it has to do with the color of his skin, but then we meet the redhead dad who looks just like the mom.
+We then not only find out that they too are twins, but that the daughter is far from being a racist and that the reason for the lack of interest is that she's in love with her father, and the boy's in love with the mother which instantly leads to their discrimination.
 It's weird, but though creepy, this incestual relationship between this group of freaks seems kind of loving and fun because it's too extreme and cartoony to feel like it is grounded in reality.